ToposInstitute/RelationalThinking-Book/chp7-dpo-application.md

 ```

 :::{note}
-Relative to our other examples, this schema has substantially more object and morphisms which would require a burdensome amount of syntax to define a find-and-replace rule, also called as, `ACSetTransformation` for `find` and `replace`. <mark> Instead, we can compute the colimit of representables [^1] and infer the homomorphism maps, `l` and `r`. *(Reader does not know what a colimit or a representable is.
-Can we explain this is in simpler terms or just indicate whats going on?)*</mark>  This functionality is subsumed in `make_rule()`.
+Relative to our other examples, this schema has substantially more object and morphisms which would require a burdensome amount of syntax to define a find-and-replace rule, also called as, `ACSetTransformation` for `find` and `replace`.
+Instead, we can compute its _colimit of representables_ [^1].
+Computing the _colimit of representables_ allows us to fill in the rest of the schema's instances when only part of it has been specified.
+With this, the homomorphism maps, `l` and `r`, between rule parts can be inferred based on the rest of the schemas' instances.
+This functionality is subsumed in `make_rule()`.
 :::

 ```{figure} assets/Ch7/KitchenDPO.png